July 2, 2025, 6:01 am | Read time: 5 minutes

 Especially in summer with high outside temperatures, the preventive measures mentioned may not always suffice.
 Then, PlayStation and others need to be actively cooled.
 A simple yet effective method is using a fan.
 Ensure the external airflow is directed at the ventilation slots, but not so close and strong that hot air is pushed back into the casing.
 The goal is to quickly move the hot air away from the gaming console.

-A cooling mat, like those used for cats, can also help.
-These mats don’t emit cold but rather absorb the heat from the object placed on them, without creating condensation.
-You can also temporarily use a regular cold pack or cooling gel pack.
+A cooling mat, like those for cats, can also help.
+These don’t emit cold but rather absorb the heat of the object placed on them, without creating condensation.
+You can also temporarily use a regular cooling pack or ice pack.
 However, wrap it in a kitchen towel to prevent any liquid from entering the console.
-Also, do not cool the PlayStation, Xbox, and Nintendo Switch this way for too long.
+Also, don’t cool your PlayStation, Xbox, and Nintendo Switch this way for too long.

-If the gaming console is running hot and making loud noises, do not simply turn it off.
-Try cooling it as described and end the current session if necessary.
+If your gaming console is running hot and making loud noises, don’t just turn it off.
+Try cooling it as described and possibly end the current session.
 Give the fan and any additional measures some time to cool the console while it’s still on.
 The fans are most efficient at expelling hot air from the inside.

 If your console regularly overheats regardless of location and outside temperature, it may simply be due to outdated technology.
-Older devices often can’t fully handle the demands of new high-end titles.
+Especially for new high-end titles, the performance of an older device often isn’t sufficient.